swxxii/Pruner/README.md

 Pruner
 ======

-A PowerShell script to remove completed torrents from qBittorrent.
+A simple script to remove completed torrents from qBittorrent - in PowerShell and Python.

 ## qBittorrent setup